 Structure vs. Flexibility

 I’ve been thinking a lot about the yin-yang relationship between structure and flexibility.
-In my education essay, I talked about how one of homeschooling’s main strength is flexibility while one of formal education’s main strength is structure.
+In my education essay, I talked about how one of homeschooling’s main strengths is flexibility while one of formal education’s main strengths is structure.
 The divide between structure and flexibility is very deep.
 It can be seen in many places besides just education.

 “The ABCs of how we learn,” a literature review of education research, explains that there are two types of knowledge, which the authors call efficient knowledge and innovative knowledge.
 Efficient knowledge deals with how to refine existing tasks and solve recurring problems more efficiently.
 Innovative knowledge deals with how to form new processes and respond to novel problems.

 “Primed to Perform,” a book about high-performance cultures and their underlying motivations, describes tactical performance and adaptive performance.
 The authors define tactical performance as the ability to follow a plan and adaptive performance as the ability to diverge from a plan.

 In “The Innovator’s Dilemma,” Clayton Christensen presents research about two kinds of innovation: sustaining innovation and disruptive innovation.
 As with the previous examples, these reflect structure and flexibility.
 Sustaining innovation gives incremental improvements to existing products while disruptive innovation creates new products based on early-stage technology.

 A fundamental problem in machine learning is the balance between exploitation and exploration.
 The classic formulation of this problem is called the N-armed bandit problem.
 If you have N slot-machines (aka “bandits”) with unknown payout distributions, what strategy should you use to maximize your profit?
 You need to find a balance between exploiting (playing on the slot machines that have given the highest payouts in the past) and exploring (trying new slot machines in the hope of finding some with higher payouts).